mainsail-crew/crowsnest/README.md

     mode: mjpg

-means your choosen streamservice will be ustreamer with the well known mjpg-protocol.\
+means your choosen streamservice will be ustreamer with the well known mjpg-protocol. \
 You can choose:

     mode: rtsp

-This let you use external viewer like vlc for example.\
+This let you use external viewer like vlc for example. \
-To view the stream use a proper player like [VLC](https://www.videolan.org/).\
+To view the stream use a proper player like [VLC](https://www.videolan.org/).

 **The stream url will be _rtsp://\<printeriporname\>:8554/\<yourcamerasectionname\>_** \
 As an example: _rtsp://mainsail.local:8554/1_ \
-_NOTE: There will be no preview in your Browser!_
+> _There will be no preview in your Browser!_

 ---